Nerwyn/android-tv-card/README.md

   - Value attribute defaults to state but can instead be used to track any numeric attribute of an entity.
 - Slider style now follows theme.
 - Slider has a tooltip which shows up when the slider is held down on which displays it's current value.
+- Slider can be given an optional icon which follows the thumb.

 [**Keyboard support**](#keyboard)